Keyfactor/pkcs12-remote-orchestrator/README.md

 - **Private Key Handling** – Optional (Certificates in a PKCS12 store generally contain private keys, but may not in a trust store configuration)
 - **PFX Password Style** – Default

-- **linuxFilePermissionsOnStoreCreation** - Optional.
-Overrides the optional config.json DefaultLinuxPermissionsOnStoreCreation setting for a specific certificate store.
+- **Linux File Permissions on Store Creation** - Optional.
+Overrides the optional config.json DefaultLinuxPermissionsOnStoreCreation setting (see section 4 below) for a specific certificate store.
 This value will set the file permissions (Linux only) of a new certificate store created via a Management-Create job.
 If this parameter is not added or added but not set, the permissions used will be derived from the DefaultLinuxPermissionsOnStoreCreation setting.

 No Entry Parameters should be entered.